coderefinery/manuals/breakout-rooms-helping.md

 This page is more targeted to online workshops, but could be relevant to in-person too.

-As a helper, you are what can make a breakout room / group work very good or just normal.
+As an exercise leader, you are what can make a breakout room / group work very good or just normal.
 This is a lot of responsibility and isn't easy, but it's also not that complex: you aren't expected to know everything, but instead focus on the flow.
 Our guidelines below should make it doable for everyone.

 Here, we give some hints on making the most of breakout rooms.
-This is especially targeted towards helpers.
+This is especially targeted towards exercise leaders/helpers.

-* A **helper** has basic knowledge and keeps one breakout room going.
+* An **exercise leader** has basic knowledge and keeps one breakout room going.

 * A **expert helper/instructor** is someone who knows material well, possibly an instructor.
 They tend to move around helping different